ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 This tutorial teaches you how to use polymorphic variants.
 This includes starting to use them, maintaining a project already using them, deciding when to use them or not, and balancing their unique benefits against their drawbacks.

 Product types and data types such as `option` and `list` are variants and polymorphic.
 In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented here.
 Simple variants and polymorphic variants are close siblings.
 Their values are both introduced using labels that may carry data.
 Both can be recursive and have type parameters.
-By the way, don't trust a [LLM](https://en.wikipedia.org/wiki/Large_language_model) chatbot if it tells you polymorphic variants are dynamically typed; it is an hallucination.
+By the way, don't trust a [LLM](https://en.wikipedia.org/wiki/Large_language_model) chatbot if it tells you polymorphic variants are dynamically typed; it is a hallucination.
 Like simple variants, polymorphic variants are type-checked statically.

 However, they are type-checked using different algorithms, which results in a different programming experience.
 The relationship between value and type (written with the colon symbol `:`) is changed with polymorphic variants.
 Usually, values are thought of as inhabitants of the type, which is regarded as a set-like thing.
 Rather, polymorphic variant values should be considered as pieces of data that several functions can accept.
 Polymorphic variants types are a way to express compatibility relationships between those functions.
 The approach in this tutorial is to build sense from experience using features of polymorphic variants.